 available from mine operations to reduce the overall reclamation costs incurred as described in the Mine Site Reclamation Guidelines for the Northwest Territories (INAC, 2007).
 It enhances environmental protection and shortens the timeframe for achieving the reclamation objectives and goals;

-“Project” means the Mary River Project as outlined in the Final Environmental Impact Statement (FEIS) and supplemental information submitted to the Board by Baffin Land Iron Mines Corporation (BIMC) for the Mary River Project.
+“Project” means the Mary River Project as outlined in the 2012 Final Environmental Impact Statement (FEIS) and supplemental information submitted to the Board by Baffinland Iron Mines Corporation (BIMC) for the Mary River Project and all subsequent related modifications and applications approved by the NIRB and NWB.
 The FEIS included a Water Licence Application and supporting technical documents for an open-pit mine on northern Baffin Island;

 “Quality Assurance/Quality Control (QA/QC)” Quality Assurance means the system of activities designed to better ensure that quality control is done effectively; Quality Control means the use of established procedures to achieve standards of measurement for the three principle components of quality: precision, accuracy and reliability;

-“Quarry or Quarries” means the areas of surface excavation for extracting rock material for use as construction materials in the development of infrastructure and facilities for the Project as outlined in the Plan entitled Borrow Pit and Quarry Management Plan (BAF-PH1-830-P16-0004, Rev 0), March 20, 2014;
+“Quarry or Quarries” means the areas of surface excavation for extracting rock material for use as construction materials in the development of infrastructure and facilities for the Project as outlined in the Plan entitled Borrow Pit and Quarry Management Plan per Part B, Item 14, and Schedule K;

-“Quarterly” means, in the context of monitoring frequency, one sampling event occurring every three months with a minimum of ninety days between sampling events;
+“Quarterly” means, in the context of monitoring frequency, one sampling event occurring every three months with a minimum of ninety days between sampling events where practicable, taking into account matters such as safety and flight logistics;

 “Railway” means the locomotive system, including the approximately 150 km track and other infrastructure, proposed for hauling mostly iron ore from the Mine site to the Steensby Port for shipment to markets abroad;